Rishikesh-khot/Flipkart---Real-Time-PII-Defense-Challenge/README.md

-# PII Detector & Redactor
+# Flipkart PII Detection and Redaction Challenge (Project Guardian 2.0)

 This project scans CSV data, detects **PII (Personally Identifiable Information)**, and redacts it before saving to a new file.